Heavy Equipment Maintenance

 Skills for Heavy Equipment Maintenance Technology/Technician Majors

-heavy equipment maintenance technology/technician majors are found most commonly in careers in which the following skills are important:
+A major in heavy equipment maintenance technology/technician prepares you for careers in which the following skill-sets are crucial:

 - Troubleshooting - Determining causes of operating errors and deciding what to do about it.